Innovative Models for Change

 Catalyst Practices Recognition Program

-In 2013, we launched the Catalyst Practices Recognition Program.
-This new, global model allows us to more formally recognize Practice work related to topical themes identified by Catalyst.
-For fiscal year 2013, we focused on sponsorship as an intervention.
+The Catalyst Practices Recognition Program, launched in 2013, is a global model that allows us to more formally recognize Practice work related to topical themes identified by Catalyst.
+Last year, we recognized four Practices that focused on sponsorship as an intervention.

 Making the Most of our Practices